kojiishi/east_asian_spacing/README.md

 ### OpenType Font Features

-Some applications implement this feature by their own.
+Some applications implement this feature by their own, so that it works with any fonts.
 However,
 implementing this feature without appropriate support from fonts is not easy.
 Often applications must implement font-specific behaviors,